Children’s book illustration/Educational illustration. Written by Kristina Gray

 Strong and Mighty Max was written by Kristina Gray, a mother of a child who was born with achondroplasia.
 Achondroplasia is a rare condition affecting 1 in 25,000 births.
 Children born with the condition have shorter upper limbs and a slightly larger head than their peers, and have normal intelligence.
 Strong and Mighty Max is just like any other child his age, apart from his shorter limbs.
 In the book Max explains how the doctor first told his parents that he was born with achondroplasia and what this actually means.

-Illustrated by the Happydesigner herself, Sarah-Leigh Walton, this book encourages children to celebrate that each one of us is unique and different in some way.
+Illustrated by the Happydesigner herself, Sarah-Leigh Wills, this book encourages children to celebrate that each one of us is unique and different in some way.
 It encourages people to not focus on outward appearances, but to look at the heart.
 We can all dream big, and, just like Max, your life can be a great adventure.
 Aimed at 0-7 year olds, Strong and Mighty Max will particularly appeal to families affected by rare genetic conditions, and specifically a form of dwarfism.